Can I exercise after an angioplasty and stent? Absolutely yes!

 Benefits of exercise

-When can I exercise after an angioplasty and stent?
+When can I exercise after angioplasty and stent?

 After your surgery, you’ll probably feel great (provided you’ve not had a heart attack or other complications) because your heart muscle is now getting lots of oxygen through the newly reopened arteries.

-BUT you must remember, even if you’re feeling better, know that there IS still healing happening on the inside.
+*Important!
+Even if you’re feeling awesome, know there is still healing happening on the inside!

-This means you can get out and do walks around the neighbourhood on level terrain, but leave the steep hills and pumping iron to Arnold (for now).
+Go for walks around your neighbourhood on flat terrain, but leave the mountain climbing and pumping iron to Arnold (for now).

 If you can tolerate high workloads without any signs or symptoms (ie., chest pain, shortness of breath) or unexpected arrhythmias on the electrocardiogram, then this is pretty good assurance that you’ll be able to push the higher exercise intensities on your own.